Arthur-LimaD/HomeWork-Maker/README.md

 The result argmuments of your search will be printed on console and the final pdf file will be generated on the ‘results’ directory;

+## Important Advice! ⚠

+This project is still in development, features like

+- Pdf stilization
+- Tests

+Aren't still complete

 # Enjoy 🗿